I’ve updated this post on 18 July 2020 for the latest changes in legislation

 The total balance owed to you would be £6,500 and this would appear in the balance sheet as a creditor.

-You can repay your loan at any time or in line with any formal agreements made.
+You can repay any directors loans at any time or in line with any formal agreements made.

 But in reality, a Director may prefer to wait until the Company has sufficient funds and cash flow to repay the loan.